sonmarcho/fstar-extended-mode/README.md

 ## Tutorial
 You can learn how to use the package by going through the [tutorial file](./FEM.Tutorial.fst).

-##Known limitations
+## Known limitations
+* the .fst files containing the meta F\* functions are not automatically loaded when we start the interactive mode, forcing the user to insert instructions like `module FEM = FEM.Process` in the code before starting F\*, which is cumbersome
 * the meta F\* functions which perform the analysis currently use the \*Messages\* buffer as output: this is not very safe nor convenient, and it would be good to have a dedicated output buffer in the future
-* the .fst files containing the meta F\* functions are not automatically loaded when we start the interactive mode, forcing the user to insert instructions like `module FEM = FEM.Process` in the code before starting F\*, which is cumbersome
-* when dealing with "global" pre and postconditions (i.e.: the current function's assumptions and goal), we don't control the way F\* "unfolds" the effect, often leading to unexploitable assertions
+* when dealing with "global" pre and postconditions (i.e.: the current function's assumptions and goal), we don't control the way F\* "unfolds" the effects, often leading to unexploitable assertions
 * there are many (pretty) printing issues:
 	* fully named identifiers like `FStar.Native.Some` clutter the output
 	* the output printed by F\* is not always valid F\* syntax, or can't be parsed because, for instance, it uses private identifiers like `Prims.logical`